idv-tech/I2C-Multiplexer/README.md

-I2C-Multiplexer for Vivado IPI in Verilog.
+I2C(IIC) Multiplexer for Vivado IPI in Verilog.
 ==========================================

 Lightweigh I2C Multiplexer IP for Xilinx Vivado IPI in Verilog.